Green Energy SourcesGreen Energy Sources

 Let’s explore a couple of pioneering projects:

-Bioenergy Carbon Capture and Storage (BECCS), Drax power station, UK
+Bioenergy Carbon Capture and Storage (BECCS), Drax Power Station, UK

 Drax has become the first to implement BECCS technology at scale, as it has converted four of its power generation units from coal to biomass.